christian-posta/scripted-solo-demos/agentgateway/README.md

 uv run agents/helloworld
 ```

-To run the client and point to agent gateway:
+To run the client and point to agent gateway (or go to agw playground)

 ```bash
 uv run hosts/cli --agent http://localhost:3000